-Under the bill, in addition to those requirements currently prescribed in the Code, a ceding insurer would be allowed credit when the reinsurance was ceded to an assuming insurer that met all of the following conditions:
+Under the bill, in addition to those requirements currently prescribed in the Code, a ceding insurer is allowed credit when the reinsurance is ceded to an assuming insurer that meets all of the following conditions:

-- -- The assuming insurer had its head office or was domiciled in, as applicable, and was licensed in a reciprocal jurisdiction. - -- The assuming insurer had and maintained, on an ongoing basis, minimum capital and surplus, or its equivalent, calculated according to the methodology of its domiciliary jurisdiction, in an amount to be set forth in rule. - -- The assuming insurer had and maintained, on an ongoing basis, a minimum solvency or capital ratio, as applicable, that would be set forth in rule.
+- -- The assuming insurer has its head office or is domiciled in, as applicable, and is licensed in a reciprocal jurisdiction. - -- The assuming insurer has and maintains, on an ongoing basis, minimum capital and surplus, or its equivalent, calculated according to the methodology of its domiciliary jurisdiction, in an amount to be set forth in rule.

-- -- The assuming insurer or its legal successor provided, if requested by the Director, on behalf of itself and any legal predecessors, certain documentation to the Director, as specified by him or her in rule. - -- The assuming insurer maintained a practice of prompt payment of claims under reinsurance agreements, pursuant to criteria set forth in rule. - -- The assuming insurer's supervisory authority confirmed to the Director on an annual basis, as of the preceding December 31 or at the annual date otherwise statutorily reported to the reciprocal jurisdiction, that the assuming insurer complied with the minimum capital and surplus and minimum solvency or capital ratio requirements described above.
+- -- The assuming insurer has and maintains, on an ongoing basis, a minimum solvency or capital ratio, as applicable, that will be set forth in rule. - -- The assuming insurer or its legal successor provides, if requested by the Director, on behalf of itself and any legal predecessors, certain documentation to the Director, as specified by him or her in rule. - -- The assuming insurer maintains a practice of prompt payment of claims under reinsurance agreements, pursuant to criteria set forth in rule. - -- The assuming insurer's supervisory authority confirms to the Director on an annual basis, as of the preceding December 31 or at the annual date otherwise statutorily reported to the reciprocal jurisdiction, that the assuming insurer complies with the minimum capital and surplus and minimum solvency or capital ratio requirements described above.

-If the assuming insurer were an association, including incorporated and individual unincorporated underwriters, it would have to have and maintain, on an ongoing basis, minimum capital and surplus equivalents, net of liabilities, calculated according to the methodology applicable in its domiciliary jurisdiction and a central fund containing a balance in amount to be set forth in rule, and it would have to have and maintain, on an ongoing basis, minimum solvency or capital ratio in the reciprocal jurisdiction where the assuming insurer had its head office or was domiciled, as applicable, and also was licensed.
+If the assuming insurer is an association, including incorporated and individual unincorporated underwriters, it must have and maintain, on an ongoing basis, minimum capital and surplus equivalents, net of liabilities, calculated according to the methodology applicable in its domiciliary jurisdiction and a central fund containing a balance in amount to be set forth in rule, and it must have and maintain, on an ongoing basis, minimum solvency or capital ratio in the reciprocal jurisdiction where the assuming insurer has its head office or is domiciled, as applicable, and also is licensed.

-"Reciprocal jurisdiction" would mean a jurisdiction that meets one of the following conditions:
+"Reciprocal jurisdiction" means a jurisdiction that meets one of the following conditions: